How I Learned The Facts of Life: Living With The News

 fact from opinion, the credible from the false.

-And let's consider Twitter, where recently I got into a bout of fisticuffs with some people who
+I once got into a bout of verbal fisticuffs on Twitter with some people who

 Yeah, well.
 That is a person who desperately needs How I Learned the Facts of Life.